UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <a name="quickVisual"></a><small>contour.</small>**[<ins>quickVisual</ins>]({{ site.baseurl }}{{ page.url }}#quickVisual)**(_G, showLabel=False_):

-Just makes a simple _matplotlib_ figure and displays it, with each node coloured by its type.
+just makes a simple matplotlib figure and displays it, with each node coloured by its type.
 You can add labels with _showLabel_.
-This looks a bit nicer than the one provided my _networkx_'s defaults.

 ###### Parameters